MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Show  submit line up button only when all the players are assigned
  - If all nets has score it will allow to go to the next round
  - Changing round whern click on round 1 button (RD1)
+ - Before submitting lineup, in the validate content, players will have their ranking and team will have pair score
+ - When updating points, there should not be a button for updating points instead, when input change it will be updated
+ - When a team is updating in round 1 and another team is selecting players for the nets in round 2.
+When the first team has updated the score ther other team is been kicked out to round 1
+ - Player sub, a player can be off for a round and can get back in the next round
+ - When clicking on empty player card that net name should be shown on the player list on the left

 ___